Myzumi/oceanusmc-plugins/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Ingame Feature Request
-about: Suggest an idea for this project
+about: Suggest changes to our Ingame Server
 title: "[Feature Request]"
-labels: "-a New Issue, enhancement"
+labels: "-a New Issue, enhancement, -a Ingame"
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+**What server is your suggestion Related?
+(Lobby/Kitpvp ....)**
+The Server name that you want your suggestion applied

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.